The boring thread.....

 #4584

-Quote from: GrannyMac on Today at 06:18:57 AMMy son isn't on mains gas, and has oil fired heating, not a combi.
+Quote from: GrannyMac on May 09, 2025, 06:18:57 AMMy son isn't on mains gas, and has oil fired heating, not a combi.
 A great big hot water tank, in a large cupboard, in the main bathroom.
 We have a combi, and I have airing cupboard envy!
 I really miss a warm airing cupboard. 🫤

 Another downside of a combi is the time it takes to get hot water, thank goidnes we had our shower changed to electric.